biggyd143/homebridge-casatunes/README.md

 ]
 ```

-The URI value can be found by navigating to the below loctions in your browser:
+The URI value can be found by navigating to the below locations in your browser:

 * PC: `http://casaserver/casadev`
 * MAC: `http://casaserver.local/casadev`